 Start by creating a new calendar item and create a new social campaign:

-Then, give your campaign a name and description field:
+Then, give your campaign a name and fill in the description field:

 Next, let’s apply a Social Template.
-These are reusable posting schedules built right into CoSchedule.
+These are reusable posting schedules you can build and save in CoSchedule.
 If you don’t have a social template you’d like to use, create a new one.